Improving sampling by modifying the effective diffusion: Optimizing the diffusion: the overdamped Langevin case

 \subsection{Adaptive learning of the diffusion}

-When the free energy~\eqref{eq:free_energy}, the mean force~\eqref{eq:mean_force}, or the effective drift and diffusion~\eqref{eq:standard_effective_drift_noise} are not available at startup, they can be learned during the simulation as is done in Adapted Biasing Force (ABF) methods~\cite{darve_2001,henin_2004}.
-These methods are used to compute free energy differences between metastable states, \emph{i.e.}~relative likelihood of states.
-Standard dynamics such as~\eqref{eq:standard_overdamped_langevin} are modified by adding a force which biases the dynamics towards unexplored regions.
+When the free energy~\eqref{eq:free_energy}, the mean force~\eqref{eq:mean_force}, or the effective drift and diffusion~\eqref{eq:standard_effective_drift_noise} are not precomputed, they can be learned during the simulation, in the spirit of free energy adaptive biasing techniques such as the Adapted Biasing Force (ABF) methods~\cite{darve_2001,henin_2004}.
+These methods are used to efficiently compute free energy differences between metastable states, \emph{i.e.}~relative likelihood of states.
+More precisely, standard dynamics such as~\eqref{eq:standard_overdamped_langevin} are modified by adding a force which biases the dynamics towards unexplored regions.
 This additional force is an estimate of the mean force~$F'$, which is learned on the fly, and the bias is updated in order for the dynamics to escape metastable states.

-Actually, ABF methods simply rely on the update of conditional expectations with respect to~$\pi^{\xi}$ (see~\eqref{eq:conditional_measure}).
+In practice, ABF methods uses empirical averages which are updated on the fly to estimate conditional expectations with respect to~$\pi^{\xi}$ (see~\eqref{eq:conditional_measure}).
 The diffusion~\eqref{eq:optimal_diffusion_class} depends on these conditional expectations, through the effective diffusion function~$\sigma$ and free energy~$F$ (recovered by integrating the mean force~$F'$).
-The divergence of the diffusion, whose analytical expression is given in~\eqref{eq:divergence_diffusion}, also requires to compute such conditional expectations for some specific observables.
-We can therefore learn these quantities when performing the simulation, and update the diffusion (and its divergence) while still obtaining an (almost) unbiased sampling of the target probability distribution~\eqref{eq:gibbs_measure}.
-Let us make precise one way to approximate expectations with respect to the conditional measure~$\pi^{\xi}$ defined in~\eqref{eq:conditional_measure}.
+The divergence of the diffusion, whose analytical expression is given in~\eqref{eq:divergence_diffusion}, requires to additionally compute the conditional expectations of the effective drift~$b$, see~\eqref{eq:derivative_a}.
+We can therefore learn these quantities when performing the simulation, and update the diffusion and its divergence on the fly.
+Let us make precise one way to approximate expectations with respect to the conditional measure~$\pi^{\xi}$.
 We refer to~\cite[Section~5.1.3]{lelievre_2010} for general discretization methods to approximate these quantities.

 Let~$q_t$ solves the overdamped Langevin dynamics~\eqref{eq:overdamped_langevin_diffusion}.
 To compute a conditional expectation of the form